 "What's wrong with their ears?"

-The Mini Manchas are a great blending of the two breeds and are recognized by The Miniature Goat Registry and The Miniature Dairy Goat Association; our goats are registered with both.
+The Miniature La Manchas are a great blending of the two goat breeds and are recognized by The Miniature Goat Registry and The Miniature Dairy Goat Association; our goats are registered with both.
 We prefer the Mini Manchas because the animals are small enough for the whole family to handle, quiet in disposition, and require less feed than the standard goat.
 We are also able to tune breedings to our schedule because they are year round breeders like the Nigerians.
 The Mini Manchas are also great dairy animals because they are great on the milk stand, large enough to get a bucket under them and produce enough of their sweet milk for the whole family to consume.